saidhamza/FileOrganizer/README.md

    - "Preview by Type" to organize by file extension
    - "Preview by Date" to organize by date (choose date source and format)
    - "Preview by Category" to organize by predefined categories
+   - "Preview by Location" to organize photos by where they were taken
 3. **Review the changes** in the preview window
 4. **Click "Execute"** to apply the changes